Thank you to everyone who took part in our big conversations about urgent healthcare services in Colchester and Tendring.

 We’ve listened to what you’ve told us and your feedback has shaped the design of services in your area.

 We’ve brought all urgent care together and this includes new Urgent Treatment Centres at Colchester Hospital and Clacton Hospital.
+There is also an Urgent Treatment Centre (Minor Injuries Only) at Fryatt Hospital, Harwich.

 The UTS is made up of:

-Urgent minor injury services will typically treat problems such as suspected broken limbs, strains and sprains, cuts and grazes, bites and stings, scalds and burns, and minor head injuries.
-Urgent minor illness services will treat patients with ear, throat or skin infections and exacerbation of long-term conditions, for example.
+Urgent minor injury services typically treat problems such as suspected broken limbs, strains and sprains, cuts and grazes, bites and stings, scalds and burns, and minor head injuries.
+Urgent minor illness services treat patients with ear, throat or skin infections and exacerbation of long-term conditions, for example.

 Local GP practices are working together to offer patients improved access to appointments in north east Essex.
 This means that there is the opportunity to see a GP, practice nurse, or other health professional as appropriate at a broader range of convenient times.